yeeterxx/Python_projects/README.md

 - Added some extra feature in my grade tracker using OOP
 - Asks user for inputs and performs the required tasks

+## 4) Die roller
+- simple die roller program that asks the user to input number of rolls and sides
+- gives user the random output it produced

+## 5) rock paper scissors
+- simple rock,paper,scissors program that uses random module to generate output
+- used json to track scores across session